Avoiding Disparity Amplification under Different Worldviews: Introduction

 Although the WAE and WYSIWYG worldviews are useful for theoretical analysis, they are unlikely to be true in practice.
 To remedy this issue, we introduce a family of hybrid worldviews that is parametrized by a measure of how biased the observed data is against a protected group of people.
 This allows us to model many real-world situations by simply adjusting the parameter.
-We then create a parametrized test for discrimination that corresponds to the new family of worldviews, showing how one can apply the analysis in our paper to real-world scenarios.
+We then create a parametrized test for discrimination that corresponds to the new family of worldviews, showing how one can apply the analysis in our paper to more realistic scenarios.

-Our most fundamental contribution is the introduction of a framework in which to motivate empirical tests in terms of construct-based criteria of discrimination and worldviews.
+Our most fundamental contribution is introducing a framework in which to motivate empirical tests in terms of construct-based criteria of discrimination and worldviews.
 Disparity amplification is not the only relevant notion of discrimination, nor is it suitable in every context.
 Indeed, there are many other aspects of discrimination that we do not address in this paper, such as intentional discrimination~\citep[\S II-A]{barocas2016big}, individual fairness~\citep{dwork2012fairness}, proxy discrimination~\citep{datta2017proxy}, delayed outcomes~\citep{liu2018delayed}, and affirmative action~\citep{kannan2019downstream}.
 Future work may use our approach to tease out the assumptions implicit in these tests.

 We view the discussed tests and disparity amplification as diagnostics that can lead to further investigations of potentially discriminatory behavior in a model.
 As a result, we do not provide an algorithm for ensuring that a model does not have disparity amplification since, in our view, doing so would be treating the symptom rather than the cause.
 Such algorithms can eliminate one aspect of discrimination, but may in the process create a model that is obviously discriminatory from another angle.
 When a model does not satisfy a notion of nondiscrimination, it should be a starting point for investigation as to why.
 While it could be that the learning algorithm is corrupt, it could also be due to a mismatch between the construct and the observed data, or a need for better features.
-Thus, no single algorithm will be appropriate in all cases.
+No one test or criterion can ensure fairness~\citep{green2018myth}, and no single algorithm will be appropriate in all cases.